Helping social care providers go digital

 Our solution was very well received in user research by all types of users and stakeholders.
 We received valuable feedback which allowed us to iterate our solution so that it works well for all users regardless of ability and digital confidence.

-The tool went live in the summer of 2022 on the DSCR website.
+The tool went live in the summer of 2022.
 The clients have expressed to us how happy they are with our successful delivery and overall engagement on the project.

 Get in touch